-FNF Common Stock Under Our Old FNF Common Stock Under Our Current Charter Authorized Capital Stock FNF is authorized to issue up to 600 million shares of FNF is authorized to issue up to 487 million Old FNF Class A Common Stock.
+FNF Common Stock Under Our Old FNF Common Stock Under Our Current Charter Restated Charter Authorized Capital Stock FNF is authorized to issue up to 600 million shares of FNF is authorized to issue up to 487 million Old FNF Class A Common Stock.
 See Article IV, Section 4.1 of the current charter.
-The current charter does not discuss dividends and securities distributions.
+Section A.1 of Annex C. The current charter does not discuss dividends and securities distributions.